KishorKumar0/VSDSquadron-Research-Internship-2024/README.md

    - GND: Connect to GND on the VSDsquadron Mini.
    - OUT: Connect to a digital pin (e.g., D2) to detect motion.
 4. Light Sensor (LDR with Resistor)
-   - LDR: Connect one end to 3.3V and the other end to both A1 and a pull-down resistor (typically 10kΩ) that goes to GND.
+   - GND : Connect this pin to a GND pin on the VSDsquadron Mini.
+   - VCC: Connect this pin to the 3.3V or 5V output on the VSDsquadron Mini, depending on the sensor's operating voltage (most likely 3.3V if it's compatible with both).
-   - Analog Read Pin (A1): Connects to the VSDsquadron Mini to read ambient light levels.
+   - SIG (Signal): Connect this pin to an analog input pin (such as A1) on the VSDsquadron Mini to read the analog signal from the light sensor.
 5. Optional: RGB LED Strip (WS2812B)
    - VCC: Connect to 5V on the VSDsquadron Mini.
    - GND: Connect to GND on the VSDsquadron Mini.